iredmail/docs/faq/file.locations.md

 * on OpenBSD, it's `/var/www/iredadmin/settings.py`.

-iRedAdmin is a web application, when debug mode is turned on, it will log error message to Apache/Nginx log file.
+iRedAdmin is a web application, when debug mode is turned on, it will log error message to Apache/Nginx ssl error log file.

-It logs to `/var/log/iredapd.log` by default.
+Note: If you modified any iRedAdmin files (not just config file), please restart Apache or uwsgi service (if you're running Nginx) to reload modified files.